cybozu-go/kkok/docs/Architecture.md

 | `Info` | No | object | Additional fields. |
 | `Sub` | Yes | array of objects | A list of sub-alerts for grouped alert. |

+Additionally, an alert has `Stats` that is a `map[string]float64` to bring dynamically calculated values between filters.  `Stats` is not exported to nor imported from JSON.

 An alert can be represented as a simple JSON object like this:

 ```javascript